xXsma11poXx/xXsma11poXx/README.md

 Hi my handle is @xXsma11poXx
-I'm a current engineering student who is interested in cyber security, data structures, machine learning, web dev, and AI I'm currently learning python and plan on learning C++, Java, or Javascript I’m looking to collaborate on just about anything.
+I'm a current engineering student who is interested in cyber security, data structures, machine learning, web dev, and AI.
+I'm currently learning python and plan on learning C++, Java, and Javascript.
+I’m looking to collaborate on just about anything.
 I am here to learn and help other learn.
 How to reach me ...<still figuring that out>